-Swiss Guards serve as bodyguards to the Pope.
-They protect the 108-acre Vatican City and the pontifical villa of Castel Gandolfo.
-Roman Catholic Church employs them under the leadership of the Pope.
-The world’s smallest army currently stands at 135 members.
-Swiss Guards have protected popes for more than 500 years. …
+Swiss Guards act as bodyguards of the Pope.
+They also protect the 108-acre Vatican City and the pontifical villa of Castel Gandolfo.
+Roman Catholic Church recruits them to the Pope’s Army.
+It is the world’s smallest army with a strength of 135 active personnel.
+Swiss Guards have kept the Popes out of harm’s way for more than 500 years. …

-Rome has a long history behind it.
-Top Rome attractions comprise classical ruins, age-old places of worship and iconic fountains.
+Top Rome attractions involve classical ruins, venerable places of worship and iconic fountains.
 Rome is a modern and vibrant city where you will come across wonderful eateries, museums and activities.
 The city can be overwhelming to the visitors who may not know where to go first.
+Rome has a long history behind it.
 But there are landmarks that are almost obligatory, such as the Colosseum and Vatican Museums.

 1.Vatican Museums